 AB testing software Ascend uses machine learning.

-Evolv Sentient is one of the new generation testing tools that utilize machine learning algorithms to speed multivariate testing.
+This is important because it speeds up multivariate testing.
 Evolutionary, or genetic algorithms do a better job of finding optimum combinations, isolating the richest local maximum for a solution set.

-We love being able to assemble our highest rated hypotheses and throw them in the mix to have the machine sort them for us.
+Our team of scientists love being able to assemble our highest rated hypotheses and throw them in the mix to have the machine sort them for us.
+This really is the future of conversion optimization.

 7. Kameleoon